architector1324/project-demiurg/examples/old/examples.md

-# SRGE World Generation Examples Catalog
+# DEMI World Generation Examples Catalog

-This catalog showcases the capabilities of the Semantic Reality Generation Engine (SRGE) in creating rich, internally consistent realities structured by the SRGC model for a wide variety of concepts—from scientifically accurate physical systems to fictional universes and even abstract ideas.
+This catalog showcases the capabilities of the Project Demiurg (DEMI) in creating rich, internally consistent realities structured by the SRGC model for a wide variety of concepts—from scientifically accurate physical systems to fictional universes and even abstract ideas.
 Each example includes the command used, the demonstration goal, and the generated JSON world object.

 ## Table of Contents